ge-flight-analytics/EmsApi.Client/README.md

 Run `dotnet test` in the `src` directory or use the Visual Studio test explorer.
 Many tests will talk to a real API endpoint and require the `EmsApiTestEndpoint`, `EmsApiTestUsername`, and `EmsApiTestPassword` environment variables to be set.

 ## Automated build and test
 The project is built using an [Azure DevOps pipeline](https://dev.azure.com/ge-flight-analytics/EmsApi.Client/_build?definitionId=1&_a=summary).
-Pull requests to the master branch are built and the nuget packages are attached to the pipeline run.
-Version number tags (e.g. `v1.2.3`) are built and also pushed to nuget.org.
+Pull requests to the `master` branch are built and the nuget packages are attached to the pipeline run.
+The `master` branch is also built once the pull request is completed.

 ## Releases
-* Prior to a release, the version number should be updated in `src/Build.Directory.props` as part of a pull request.
+* Prior to a release, as part of a pull request:
+	* The version number should be updated in `src/Build.Directory.props`
+	* The [release notes](ReleaseNotes.md) file in the root should be updated
-* Once the [build pipeline](https://dev.azure.com/ge-flight-analytics/EmsApi.Client/_build?definitionId=1&_a=summary) for the `master` branch succeeds, run the [release pipeline](https://example.com).
+* Once the pull request completes and the [build pipeline](https://dev.azure.com/ge-flight-analytics/EmsApi.Client/_build?definitionId=1&_a=summary) for the `master` branch succeeds, run the [release pipeline](https://dev.azure.com/ge-flight-analytics/EmsApi.Client/_build?definitionId=2).
+Using the latest master branch build this will:
-	* The release pipeline will create a new Github release and push the packages to NuGet.org
+	* Create a new GitHub release and tag the commit with `vX.X.X`
+	* Push the nupkg files to NuGet.org